 Carboxylic acid chloride hydrolysis easily and in the water and give carboxylic acid and HCl as products.
 We know carboxylic acid is a weak acid and HCl is a strong acid.

-Due to formation of strong acid and a weak acid, pH value of solution become a less value (below than 7).
+Due to formation of strong acid and a weak acid, pH value of aqueous solution become a below than 7.

 Some strong bases are NaOH and KOH.
-This reaction gives, salt of carboxylic acid, salt related to base and water.
+This reaction gives, salt of carboxylic acid, salt of strong base and water.

 First, carboxylic acid chloride reacts with water and produce two acids, CH3COOH and HCl.This is the hydrolysis of carboxylic acid chloride.
 Next, these two acids react with NaOH and form salts of two acids (NaCl, CH3COO-Na+).

-Carboxylic acid chloride reacts with ammonia or ammine and give amides.
+Carboxylic acid chloride reacts with ammonia or amine and give amides.
 According to the amine types (primary, secondary or tertiary), type of amide is changed.